bd-j/prospector/demo/tutorial.rst

 (for example, an object name or ID number that can be used to choose or find a single object in your data file).
 You can also import helper functions and modules.
 These can be either things like astropy, h5py, and sqlite or your own project specific modules and functions.
-As long as the output dictionary is in the right format, the body of this function can do anything.
+As long as the output dictionary is in the right format (see dataformat.rst), the body of this function can do anything.

 Ok, now we go to the ``load_sps`` function.
 This one is pretty straightforward, it simply instantiates our CSPBasis object.
-After that is ``load_gp``, ignore that for now.
+After that is ``load_gp``, which is for complexifying the noise model -- ignore that for now.

 Now on to the fun part.
-The ``model_params`` list is where the model that we will fit is specified.
+The ``load_model`` function is where the model that we will fit will be constructed.
+First we have to specify a dictionary or list of model parameter specifications (see models.rst).
-Each entry in the list is a dictionary that describes a single parameter.
+Each specification is a dictionary that describes a single parameter.
+We can build the model from predefined sets of model parameter specifications, stored in the ``models.templates.TemplateLibrary`` directory.
-You'll note that for 5 of these parameters we have set ``"isfree": True``.
+You'll note that for 5 of these parameters we have set.
-These are the parameters that will be varied during the fit.
+Any parameters with ``"isfree": True`` in its specification will be varied during the fit.
 We have set priors on these parameters, including prior arguments.
 Any free parameter *must* have an associated prior.
 Other parameters have their value set (to the value of the ``"init"`` key) but do not vary during the fit.